locnnil/workshop/docs/tutorial/index.rst

 .. code-block:: console

-   $ workshop hack golang --drop
+   $ workshop hack --drop

 If you drop a hack SDK by mistake, restoring it is quite simple:

 .. code-block:: console

-   $ workshop hack golang --restore
+   $ workshop hack --restore

 While the entire process for :ref:`building a complete SDK <how_use_sdkcraft>`